sanjayvanan/IntelliBid/README.md

 - **Live Bidding**: Instant visual feedback on price changes across the Homepage and Item Details without page refreshes.
 - **Proxy Bidding System**: Users set their maximum bid, and the system automatically bids the minimum amount needed to maintain their lead, up to their limit.
 - **Smart Auction Closing**: Handles winner determination, payment status updates, and automated email notifications using distributed workers.
+- **🛡️ Automated Deadbeat Protection**: A self-healing system that monitors for non-paying winners.
+If a winner fails to pay within 24 hours, the system automatically:
+  - **Revokes** the win and removes the invalid bids.
+  - **Sequentially offers the item** to the next highest bidder if the previous bidder fails to pay, continuing down the bid history until a payment is completed.
+  - **Auto-Relists** the item if no other valid bidders exist.
 - **Voice Search**: Integrated browser-based speech recognition allows users to search for items using voice commands.

 ---